 “cage free”, “free-run” and “free-range”.
 The best choice is organic!

 - Choose sustainable seafood.
 Don’t eat bluefin tuna, and tropical shrimp or prawns.
-Download a Seachoice wallet card with green-listed seafood choices (and sushi guide)!
+Download a Seachoice wallet card with green-listed seafood choices!
 I’ve actually found some sustainable seafood choices at Superstore.
-Acme Meat Market in Edmonton has a large variety of sustainable fish.
+Acme Meat Market in Edmonton has a large variety of sustainable fish, and Effing Seafoods is another great source.

 - Choose local, seasonal and Fair Trade.
 Visit a local farmer’s market (here’s a list of Edmonton & area markets), or have the goods delivered to you!
 Consider joining a community supported agriculture (CSA) farm.
 I personally subscribe to The Organic Box and go to farmer’s markets as well.
 If you’re in the US, GRACE Communications Foundation has an Eat Well Guide where you can search for local farms, restaurants, stores, farmers markets, and CSAs all over the US.